volodymyrhudyma/blog/content/blog/2020-04-30-hoisting-in-javascript.md

 ---
 title: Hoisting in JavaScript
+teaser: Hoisting is JavaScript's default behavior of moving declarations to the top of their scope.
+To begin with learning this mechanism, let's make sure we understand the differences between declaration**,** initialization and assignment...
 date: 2020-04-30T18:10:27.744Z
 ---
 ## Hoisting, what is this?

 > Hoisting is JavaScript's default behavior of moving declarations to the top of their scope.

-To begin with learning this mechanism, let's make sure we understand the differences between **declaration, initialisation** and **assignment.**
+To begin with learning this mechanism, let's make sure we understand the differences between **declaration, initialization** and **assignment.**

 ## Declaration